zwoodley128/class-button-js-lab/README.md

 ### Challenge 2: Add a class

-Now that each button responds, make it so that when you click on a button, it adds the proper class to the target div (the big div that says "Radical!").
+Now that each button responds, make it so that when you click on a button, it adds the proper class to the target div (the big div that says "Lit!").

 ### Challenge 3: On / Off classes